Favorite Activities

 I’m both a writer and an illustrator.
 I know that combination sounds a little unserious, for a couple of reasons.
 In general, we tend to give more credibility to specialists; and some professional combinations seem especially suspicious.
 How many people would trust a heart surgeon who had a side business etching satanic tatoos into bikers’ forearms?
 Or a baker who worked nights in a toxic-waste dump?

-My own combination is not that threatening — or colorful — but the ubiquitous stereotype about “left-brained” and “right-brained” people makes the concept of a writer/illustrator seem dubious to some people.
+My own combination is not that threatening — or colorful — but the ubiquitous stereotype about “left-brained” vs. “right-brained” people makes the concept of a writer/illustrator seem dubious to some people.
 As far as I know, the only w/i’s who are taken seriously work in cartooning (comic strips, comic books, or editorial cartoons) or in children’s books.
 My work history is broader than that.
 It gets worse: I’ve also worked extensively in related graphic-design, computer-technology, and teaching professions.
 This naturally raises a painful (for me, anyway) question: can I expect people to take me seriously in any of these vocations?

 I’ve observed that most people focus their lives on three or four different things, each of which they (and the people around them) take seriously.
 Usually only one of these is an occupation; but the others are still preoccupations, chosen from a wide menu that includes family, community, religion, charities or other public service, travel, popular culture, an active social life, and various hobbies.
 I don’t do most of that stuff.
 I have no more time at my disposal — and therefore no more possible focuses — than anybody else; I’ve been able to pursue more than one vocation simply by giving up other things that people typically pursue.

-I try to minimize my professional ‘image problem’ by compartmentalizing my working life somewhat.
+I try to minimize my professional image problem by compartmentalizing my working life somewhat.
 My occupational diversity is obviously no secret, but I try not to push it in people’s faces, either.
 Writing clients sometimes have no idea that I can draw, and, conversely, an art director who knew me only as an illustrator once expressed surprise that my emails were so well written.
 I even maintain multiple email addresses for my different professional identities.

 Born to be Bifurcated